 Spinal decompression is a new noninvasive method that relieves spinal pain without the cost or risk associated with back surgery.
 Decompression devices are FDA cleared, with computer technology that distracts a specific level of the spine without muscular contraction.
 Research has shown that decompression lowers pressure inside the discs into -100 to -150 mm Hg range.
 This negative pressure increases nutrition to allow healing, restores lost disc height, and frees up compressed or irritated nerves.
 Most patients receive 20-25 treatments over 6 to 8 weeks.
 Neurosurgeons Norman Shealy, M.D. and Dennis McClure, M.D. found success rates from 86% to 92% with no known serious adverse effects.

-Dr. Henry, who is the author of peer-reviewed scientific publications, was invited to present by Eric Kaplan, D.C., F.I.A.M.A., co-chairman of the International Medical Advisory Board on Spinal Decompression.
-Dr. Henry lectured on a multifaceted treatment protocol for bulging, herniated and degenerative discs that includes chiropractic adjustments, spinal decompression, and low-level laser therapy and he served as proctor for the national decompression certification examination.
+Dr. Henry, who is the author of peer-reviewed scientific publications, was invited to present and lectured on a multifaceted treatment protocol for bulging, herniated and degenerative discs that includes chiropractic adjustments, spinal decompression, and low-level laser therapy.
+He also served as examination proctor.

 Dr. Henry, said, “Many patients have already tried medication, physical therapy, chiropractic, and injections but are still suffering.
 Our new nonsurgical approach brings relief and results”.